jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Risk: intersection of asssets, threats and vulnerabilities - evaluate the existence of a vulnerability of an asset and determine the severity/chance of a potential threat.

 ## Causes of Vulnerabilities
-1. Development/ design errors
+1. Development - mistake in development process/ design errors- flaw in hard/software that can't be fixed
-2. Poor system configuration - not configuring
+2. Poor system configuration - not configuring encryption/cryptography/ password in the system.
 3. Human errors - someone leaves a document unattended/ not disposing of it properly, sharing passwords
-4. Connectivity - accesible via a public wifi
+4. Connectivity - connecting to an insecure network e.g a public wifi
-5. Complexity
+5. Complexity - more features in a system = more attacj syrfaces to cover, greater chance of attack
 6. Passwords - should be strong, don't share it, changed frequently, different passwords for different systems (don't use the same)
 7. User input - hackers can feed malicious input into a web app that is processed without any blocks
-8. Management
+8. Management - lack of management, policies not enforces
-9. Lack of training staff
+9. Lack of training staff - keep employees up to date
 10. Communication

 ## Cyber attacks
 1. Un-targeted cyber attacks
 2. Targeted cyber attacks
-	- In 2020 hackers inserted malicious code into the SolarWinds system, there was a backdoor that the hackers could access and impoersonate users and accounts of organizations, this malware could access system files and blend in with legitimate activity without detection (even by antivirus software!)
+	- In 2020 hackers inserted malicious code into the SolarWinds system, there was a backdoor that the hackers could access and impersonate users and accounts of organizations, this malware could access system files and blend in with legitimate activity without detection (even by antivirus software!)

 ## Cyber threat actors
 1. Nation-states: geopolital motivation